-Funded by the federal government and the College, this program provides part-time jobs for eligible students during the academic year and the summer.
+Funded by the federal government, this program provides part-time jobs for eligible students during the academic year and the summer.
 Jobs are available on campus and in the local community.
 Students must document financial need to be eligible.
 Whenever possible, students will be assigned jobs related to their educational interests.